devonartis/aws-secure-access-infrastructure-identity-workshop/docs/03-using-EC2-Instance-Connect.md

 ## IAM roles and permissions to enable EC2 Instance Connect

-1.Now we will create and attach an IAM Custom Policy to MyWorkshopUser.
-Create a Custom IAM Policy named InstanceConnect.json.
-Update the "i-xx" with the instance-id that you noted earlier.
-Copy the json code below and paste it into a new file called InstanceConnect.json
+1.Now we will create and attach an IAM Customer Managed Policy to MyWorkshopUser.
+Create a new file with the following contents but **Replace** the "i-xx" with the instance-id that you noted earlier, save the file name: InstanceConnect.json

 >This file must reside in the same directory where your CLI session is running, or you must specify the location.